shenqiti/leetcode/README.md

-# We use python to deal with topics on leetcode
+# We use python to deal with topics on leetcode and linkcode.

 # leetcode  url = https://leetcode.com/problemset/all/
 # linkcode  url = https://www.lintcode.com/problem/